Death from any cause within 30 days of hospitalization for pneumonia

 Mortality rate is the statistical measure of the number of people who die within a period of time.
 The pneumonia mortality rate below is the percent of patients with pneumonia who died within 30 days of admission to the hospital.

-Note: Northwestern Memorial Hospital's results are not statistically different than the national rate.
+Note: Northwestern Memorial Hospital's results are statistically better than the national rate.

 In this case, a lower number is better.